-In efforts to inspire confidence in cross-border travel amid the pandemic, Singapore is rolling out a tamper-proof digital system which captures an individual's Covid-19 test results - and soon, vaccination records.
+SINGAPORE - In efforts to inspire confidence in cross-border travel amid the pandemic, Singapore is rolling out a tamper-proof digital system that captures an individual's Covid-19 test results - and soon, vaccination records.

 A portal is launched today for authorised clinics to issue digital pre-departure Covid-19 test (PDT) certificates.

 The IQcert portal is compliant with GovTech's HealthCerts - an open-source scheme and set of standards to ensure that the digital certificates can be widely recognised at local and overseas airports.